TensorRL-QAS: Reinforcement learning with tensor networks for improved quantum architecture search: Methods

 The circuit can be found by maximizing the overlap between the target state $\ket{\Psi}$ and the variational model, that is maximizing the loss function

 whose trainable parameters are the 2-qubit unitaries $\qty{U_k}$.
-On the right, we show an example of a graphical representation of the tensor network representing the overlap.
-The minimization process is done by first constructing the overlap tensor network~\eqref{eq:mps_qc_overlap} and then using automatic differentiation to compute the gradients and update all unitaries at the same time.
-The contraction of the tensor network and the computation of the gradients remain efficient as long as the variational circuit is shallow enough so that the bond dimensions involved in the contraction remain controlled.
+In Eq.~\ref{eq:mps_qc_overlap}, we show an example of a TN representing the overlap.
+The minimization process is done by first constructing the overlap TN and then using automatic differentiation to compute the gradients and update all unitaries simultaneously.
+The contraction of the tensor network and the computation of the gradients remain efficient as long as the PQC is shallow enough so that the $\chi$ in the contraction remains feasible.

 Fundamentally, the gradient-based update rule preserves the unitarity of the trainable matrices.
-This can be obtained employing Riemannian optimization techniques on the Stiefel manifold~\cite{HagareNotesStiefelOpt2011, boumal2023intromanifolds, LuchnikovReimaniannGD2021}.
-At a high-level, the procedure works by modifying the (euclidean) gradients so that the new updated matrices live on the same manifold as the starting ones.
+This can be obtained by employing Riemannian optimization techniques on the Stiefel manifold~\cite{HagareNotesStiefelOpt2011, boumal2023intromanifolds, LuchnikovReimaniannGD2021}.
+At a high level, the procedure works by modifying the (Euclidean) gradients so that the new updated matrices live on the same manifold as the starting ones.
 This can be done in several ways, for example, using SVD~\cite{BenDov2024EncodingShallowStates} or, as we instead do, with the so-called Cayley transform~\cite{HagareNotesStiefelOpt2011}, which was shown to yield better optimization performances in many quantum-related optimization tasks~\cite{LuchnikovReimaniannGD2021}.
-Following~\cite{LuchnikovReimaniannGD2021}, we have adapted Adam~\cite{kingma2014adam}) to perform Riemannian optimization on the Stiefel manifold and used it to minimize the loss~\eqref{eq:mps_qc_overlap}.
-We refer to Appendix~\ref{app:riem-opt} for an extended discussion and technical derivations, including the full algorithm for Riemannian optimization with Adam.
+Following~\cite{LuchnikovReimaniannGD2021}, we have adapted \texttt{Adam}~\cite{kingma2014adam} to perform Riemannian optimization on the Stiefel manifold and use it to minimize the loss in Eq.~\eqref{eq:mps_qc_overlap}.
+We refer to Appendix~\ref{app:riem-opt} for an extended discussion and technical derivations, including the full algorithm for Riemannian optimization.

+{Appendix~\ref{appndx:different_MPS_to_circuit_mapping} provides a detailed benchmarking of how the number of layers in the brickwork affects training performance when approximating ground-state energies across several molecular systems.
+Moreover, Appendix~\ref{appndx:different_MPS_to_circuit_mapping} demonstrates that the contribution of the MPS-to-circuit mapping in ground-state preparation and that advanced optimization methods (e.g., reinforcement learning, simulated annealing or evolutionary-based) are required to reliably reach the target ground state while simultaneously reducing quantum gate counts and circuit depth.}